Shashi456/Deep-Learning-Research/Review/VGG.md

 # Very Deep Convolutional Networks for Large Scale Image Recognition
 ## Summary
 - This papers investigates the depth of convolutional network depth on its accuracy.
-- This paper also showsd the effectiveness of depth even with very small (3 *3) convolutional filters, Ultimately showing it can be pushed upto 16-19 layers for maximal effectiveness.
+- This paper also showed the effectiveness of depth even with very small (3 *3) convolutional filters, Ultimately showing it can be pushed upto 16-19 layers for maximal effectiveness.
  - The other parameters of the architecture are fixed and only the depth is experimented with.
  - Having multiple lower receptive fields equates to having one larger receptive field filter, but multiplicity of the lower receptiveness through its non-linearity(relu) allows for decision function to be discriminative i.e finetuned.